Chapter 1 Data Manipulation using dplyr

 - Intermediate steps:

-With intermediate steps, you essentially create a temporary data frame and use that as input to the next function.
-This can clutter up your workspace with lots of objects.
+With intermediate steps, you create a temporary data frame and use that as input to the next function.

 - Nested functions